Our Community

 We are an inclusive community and follow the principle of “come, just as you are”; we welcome all people - regardless of nationality, race, sexuality, gender or disability - you will always find a warm welcome and a safe space with our community.

-Our aim is to take Buddha Mindfulness (Nembutsu / Nianfo) to where people are, rather than always expecting them to come to us.
+Our aim is to take Buddha Mindfulness (Nembutsu / Nianfo) to where people are.
 In this way we can keep our costs to a minimum and ensure that any donations that we receive contribute to supporting our ministry and social engagement projects - not the maintenance and upkeep of a building.